What you need to know while on benefit

 Please tell us yourself about these changes, do not rely on someone else to pass on the message.
 If you do not tell us of the changes within one month from the date of the change you may lose any additional benefit or you may be asked to repay any benefit you are not entitled to.

 It is an offence not to tell us about a change in your circumstances that affects benefit.
 We may take further action against you if the Council considers that you have committed an offence.

 If your circumstances change and you wish to make a new claim for help with your housing costs you may need to claim Universal Credit - more information is available on our Universal Credit information page.

-If you need help with your Council Tax you can still apply for Council Tax Support with the Council by completing the on-line application form
+If you need help with your Council Tax you can still apply for Council Tax Support with the Council.

 What if I disagree with the decision?

 You have the right to request a full explanation if:

 - You do not understand the way your benefit has been calculated

 - You do not agree with a decision

 - You have been overpaid and do not understand why you have been overpaid.